leonardofmoura/dotfiles/README.md

 ## Config folder

-This folder represents the `.config` folder inside the home directory that stores most configuration files.
+This folder stores most configurations, divided in subfolders, each one for a separate package configuration.

-## Files folder
+## Other files

-This folder contains dotfiles that should be placed directly in the `/home` folder, preceding their names with a dot.
-This means the `zshrc` file in the repository should be placed as `.zshrc` in the home directory.
+Other dotfiles should be placed directly in the `/home` folder as they often deal with configurations that only require a single configuration file.

 ---